Nordkinnhalvøya

 Nordkinnhalvøya (Nordkinn Peninsula; Čorgašnjárga) is a peninsula in Finnmark county, Norway.
 It is the northernmost part of mainland Europe.
-The peninsula is shared among the municipalities of Lebesby and Gamvik.
+The peninsula is shared between Lebesby Municipality and Gamvik Municipality (and a small part of Tana Municipality is located along the base of the peninsula).
 Human settlement is mostly concentrated on the northern shores and at the base of the peninsula, while the middle parts of the peninsula are sparsely inhabited.
 The main villages on the peninsula are Mehamn, Gamvik, and Kjøllefjord—all located on the northern shore.
 Slettnes Lighthouse near Gamvik is the northernmost lighthouse on mainland Europe.

 The world's northernmost labyrinth is located on the peninsula; the labyrinths in Finnmark were created in the period 1200–1500.

 Geography

 The highest point on Nordkinnhalvøya is Storvarden (486 m) in the Sandfjellet massif.
 The northernmost point on the peninsula is the Kinnarodden cliff, which is also the northernmost point of mainland Norway and Europe.

 The peninsula is connected to the mainland by the 500 m wide Hopseidet isthmus.

 The peninsula is situated between the Tanafjorden to the east and the Laksefjorden to the west.
 They both empty into the Barents Sea.